gradle/gradle/design-docs/done/incremental-build.md

 - Make the Gradle infrastructure manage the CachingPatternSpecFactory instance.
 - Create a new PatternSet subclass that takes the PatternSpecFactory instance in the constructor.
 - Replace usage of PatternSet class with the new subclass in Gradle core code.
 Wire the CachingPatternSpecFactory instance to the instances of the new PatternSet subclass.

+## ~~Story: Use source #include information as discovered inputs~~

+This story adds an internal mechanism way for native complication tasks task to register additional inputs that are discovered when parsing the source file inputs.
+At the end of execution, the discovered inputs are recorded in the task's execution history, and will be compared when performing up-to-date checks for the next task execution.

+During native compilation, the source file parser searches the include path for any `#include` directives.
+Each header file found will be registered as a discovered input.
+In addition, each file location that is inspected as a candidate header file will be registered as a discovered input: the fact that a file is _not_ present will also be recorded as an input.

+A subsequent story will be required to turn "discovered inputs" into a generally available public feature.

+### Test coverage

+- Reuse existing test coverage for incremental native compilation
+- Measure improvement/regression with native perf tests